CEO Ian Varley discusses how to build your business credit score in this episode of #TheMoneyFactor.

 So there’s going to be a lot of statutory information out there, as well, that’s available; it’s public record.
 It’s at the state level, and it can be at the federal level.
 It really depends what it is.
 If you’ve had a legal action ever against your business, that information will be out there.
 Whether it’s settled or still in play now, that information is available; it’s public record.
 The same goes for liens on your business.
 If you’ve fallen behind with your taxes, maybe there’s a state tax lien that’s filed.
 Or maybe it’s a federal tax lien for unpaid taxes.
 That information is going to be out there for public record.

 The same goes for UCCs.
 If anybody has ever lent your business some money and filed a collateral statement, then that UCC filing, whether it’s active or not, is a part of the record on your business.
 So, the most damaging forms of public information are obviously going to be liens, tax liens, and probably legal actions, as well, although they may not necessarily be a bad thing.
-You really have to look at it.
+You really have to look at it if you want to build your business credit score.

 UCCs, a lot of businesses nowadays can have several filed.
 So, people won’t necessarily look at it as a bad thing but, if you’ve got a new lender that’s coming in, they’re going to need to go through that list of UCC filings to see what collateral is currently pledged.
 So, again, a lot of state information, a lot of federal information.
 Not all of it’s bad, but you should be aware of what’s there.